Nola-Devs-v2 Svelte Themes

 What is this?

-This is a website for Nola Devs, an organization made up of New Orleanian Software Developers.
-It serves as a hub for many other local organizations and meetups.
+This is a website for Nola Devs, a community made up of New Orleanian software developers, tech workers, and tech enthusiasts.

 Who is this for?